Presumed Innocent (film): Filming

 Pakula spent three weeks rehearsing with the actors before principal photography commenced on July 31, 1989, with a budget of $20 million.
 Filming began in Detroit, where the production first filmed exterior scenes.
 Locations included the Renaissance Center's Westin Hotel, Philip A. Hart Plaza, the Woodbridge Tavern, Eastern Market, Jackie's Bar and Restaurant, St. Aubin Marina, and the International Plaza garage rooftop.
 On August 3, 1989, the production moved to Reaume Park in Windsor, Ontario for a 13-hour shoot.
 After filming in Detroit ended on August 9, 1989, the production moved to Kaufman Astoria Studios in Queens.
 The filmmakers constructed a courtroom modeled after one in Cleveland, Ohio, that was unavailable for filming.
 The production then moved to Newark, New Jersey.
 For two days, the North Reformed Church was used to depict the funeral of Carolyn Polhemus.
 From August 14 to August 15, the filmmakers shot scenes at Newark City Hall.
 The Essex County Veterans Courthouse was used for a brief courtroom sequence, and Newark's city morgue was used to depict the medical office of Dr. Kumagai.
 A housing project scheduled for demolition was used for a scene depicting Rusty and Detective Lipranzer's interrogation of a suspect.

 In late August, the crew relocated to Allendale, New Jersey.
 A suburban house on East Orchard Street was used to film exterior and interior scenes set in the Sabich family home.
 The house's cellar was used to film a scene involving Rusty and his wife.
 The cast and crew then returned to Kaufman Astoria Studios to film the trial scenes.
 Principal photography concluded on October 24, 1989.

 Release

-Presumed Innocent held its world premiere at the Fox Bruin Theater in Los Angeles, California, on July 25, 1990, with an afterparty held at Chasen's restaurant.
+Presumed Innocent held its world premiere at the Fox Bruin Theater in the Westwood neighborhood of Los Angeles, California, on July 25, 1990, with an afterparty held at Chasen's restaurant.
 The film was released on July 27, 1990, distributed by Warner Bros.
 A soundtrack album featuring the score by John Williams was released by the record label Varèse Sarabande on August 7, 1990.